How often should a commercial grease trap be serviced?

 Useful next steps

-Useful if the site wants to understand how recurring visits get organised in practice.
+Helpful when the next question is how recurring visits actually get organised in practice.

 Start with a conversation